tarmann/tcg-card-dividers/README.md

 - **Fold Line:** Each divider includes a fold line for easy folding.
 - **Color Stripes:** If a color (or multiple colors) is specified, colored stripes appear on the right side of the divider name.
 - **Modern UI:** Clean, user-friendly interface for editing and printing.
-- **All Expansions Included:** Includes all One Piece expansions up to OP12 and all starter decks by default.
+- **All Expansions Included:** Includes all One Piece expansions up to OP12 and all starter decks by default (can be customized for any TCG).

 ## Usage

 1. **Open `index.html` in your browser.**
-2. The editor will show a list of all One Piece expansions and starter decks.
+2. The editor will show a list of all expansions and starter decks.
 You can edit, add, or remove lines as needed.
 3. Each line should follow this format:
    - `Set ID; Set Name; Colors (optional)`
    - Example: `OP01; Romance Dawn` or `ST10; The Three Captains; Red/Purple`